hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 * `transientMap`: _Map<string, byte[]>.
 Optional._ The transient map to pass to the contract.
 * `invokerIdentity`: _string.
 Optional._ The name of the user who should invoke the contract.
 If not provided a user will be selected from the organization defined by `invokerMspId` or the first organization in the network configuration file if that property is not provided
 * `invokerMspId`: _string.
 Optional._ The mspid of the user organization who should invoke the contract.
 Defaults to the first organization in the network configuration file.
 * `targetPeers`: _string[].
 Optional._ An array of endorsing peer names as the targets of the transaction proposal.
-If omitted, the target list will be chosen for you.
-If discovery is used then the node sdk uses discovery to determine the correct peers.
+If omitted, the target list will be chosen for you and if discovery is used then the node sdk uses discovery to determine the correct peers.
 * `targetOrganizations`: _string[].
 Optional._ An array of endorsing organizations as the targets of the invoke.
 If both targetPeers and targetOrganizations are specified then targetPeers will take precedence
 * `channel`: _string.
 Optional._ The name of the channel on which the contract to call resides.
 * `timeout`: _number.
 Optional._ [**Only applies to 1.4 binding when not enabling gateway use**] The timeout in seconds to use for this request.